Bringing visual arts, performing arts and arts education to Martinsville-Henry County since 1961.

 The group was incorporated in 1976 and adopted the name Piedmont Arts.
 Piedmont Arts assumed new status with the VMFA, becoming an “Affiliate” on May 25, 1978, the tenth to do so statewide.
 This entitled Piedmont Arts to the vast resources of the VMFA including exhibitions, consulting services, visiting artists/educators, and lecturers.

-Piedmont Arts experienced dramatic growth in 1981 when the heirs of the late Michael and Purnell Schottland donated the Schottland Estate to the organization.
+Piedmont Arts experienced dramatic growth in 1981 when the heirs of the late Michael "Big Mike" and Purnell Schottland donated the Schottland Estate to the organization.
 The benefits of acquiring the estate were many: an excellent location, an elevator for handicapped access, expanded gallery space, enlarged studio space, and ownership rather than a lease arrangement.
 Anticipating a new facility, Piedmont Arts launched a membership drive and capital improvement campaign.
 In less than six months, the organization had tripled its membership to 500.
 The results of the capital improvement campaign were equally successful.
 Through corporate and individual pledges, Piedmont Arts raised more than necessary for renovations.
 The remaining sum, coupled with a large influx of contributions, was used to establish an endowment.

 Over the next decade, Piedmont Arts programming expanded dramatically.
 In response to needs in public schools, Piedmont Arts developed an expansive program of artists’ residencies, performing arts and other classes for area students.
 The performing arts series, begun in 1991, become an important part of the cultural life of the area.